Mandarancio/LSC-DIP/README.md

 For such reason, the work was both presented at the poster session of the EUSIPCO 2018 conference in Rome and submitted for a EU patent.

+## Results

+More raw results can be found on the `results` folder and other can be created by running the different scripts.

 ## Notebooks